bclarke98/OSRSWikiScraper/README.md

 It can be run in one of two ways:
 - as Flask server that receives input via GET requests and outputs directly to the page
-- as a normal Python script that outputs the drops as a CSV/JSON file
+- as a normal Python script that outputs results as a CSV/JSON file

 # Usage & Requirements